On the Power of Automata Minimization in Reactive Synthesis: Preliminaries

 The computation reaches a fixpoint when $w_{i+1} \equiv w_i$.
-At this point, no more states will be added, and so all winning states have been found.
-By evaluating $w_i$ on $Z_0$ we can know if there exists a winning strategy.
+At this point, no more states will be added, and so all agent winning states have been collected.
+By evaluating $w_i$ on $I$ we can know if there exists a winning strategy.
 If that is the case, $t_i$ can be used to compute a winning strategy.
 This can be done through the mechanism of Boolean synthesis~\cite{DrLu.cav16}.
-For more details, we refer to~\cite{ZTLPV17}.
-We note that extensions of {\ltlf} synthesis were studied in \cite{ZhuTLPV17} and \cite{AAAI20}.
-In all of these works, constructing DFAs corresponding to {\ltlf} formulas proved to be the computational bottleneck.
+We note that extensions of {\ltlf} synthesis were studied in~\cite{ZhuTLPV17} and~\cite{ZhuGPV20}.
+In all of these works, compiling {\ltlf} formulas as corresponding DFAs proved to be the computational bottleneck.